Team and Partners

 The American Planning Association‘s Planning and Community Health Research Center (PCH) has undertaken significant work in the area of food systems planning.
 PCH supported the research, policy & practice, and education activities of Growing Food Connections, to strengthen local and regional food systems planning in the United States.

-A diverse team of advisors from across the United States guided the project at its inception.
+A diverse team of advisors from across the United States guided the overall direction of the project at its inception.
 Inaugural National Advisory Committee members include Will Allen, Timothy Griffin, Mary Hendrickson, Fred Kirschenmann, Young Kim, Kameshwari (Kami) Pothukuchi, Louie Rivers, Jr. and Eduardo Sanchez.
-The work of Growing Food Connections continues to be guided by community partners working with the UB Food Lab, including by CARE (Community Advisors for Research that is Equitable) fellows.

 Founding Subject Matter Experts